thangvo38/Travis-TestFlight-Appium-ReactNative/1-triggering-travis-github.md

 - Go to www.travis-ci.org and click on the "Sign in with Github" button in the upper right corner of the screen
 ![](assets/1_travis_signin.jpg)

-- Enter your Github Id and Password then click "Sign in"
+- Enter your Github username and Password then click "Sign in"
 ![](assets/1_travis_signin_github.jpg)

 ## 1.2 Sync your Github repository with Travis CI